You’ve probably heard of the word “superfood”, but do you know what it actually is?

 Did you know that berries are one of the most commonly known superfoods?
 They are!
 Berries are basically a nutritional powerhouse of vitamins, minerals, fiber, and antioxidants.
 The high levels of antioxidants in berries are associated with reducing the amount of damaging free radicals in the body, reducing heart risk, and other inflammatory conditions.
 Some of the best berries for the body are blueberries, raspberries, acai, cherries, and blackberries.
 Not sure what an antioxidant is?
 Check out our article about Antioxidants: What Exactly Are They.

 Another great superfood ...leafy greens!
 Specifically dark leafy greens such as kale, spinach, collard greens, and swiss chard.
 Leafy greens are rich in vitamin A, C, E, K, magnesium, potassium, and calcium.
-They’re also a great source of folate, zinc, calcium, iron, and carotenoids which help reduce inflammation and may protect against certain types of cancer.
+They’re also a great source of folate, zinc, calcium, iron, and carotenoids which help reduce inflammation and may protect against certain types of cancer with their power rich antioxidants.

 Turmeric is a bright yellow spice closely related to ginger that contains an active compound called curcumin.
 Curcumin is high in antioxidants, has anti-inflammatory effects, and may also aid in pain reduction and speed healing - both internally and externally.